-The burden of preserving a database may be relatively modest if the system maintains all information that has been entered into it-i.e., the repository serves as a permanent archive as well as a source of current information.
+The burden of preserving a database may be relatively modest if the system maintains all information that has been entered into it - i.e., the repository serves as a permanent archive as well as a source of current information.
 In such cases, while the exact state of the database may change over time due to the addition of new records and information, there is less of a risk that information that existed at the time that a preservation obligation arose will be lost.
+Similarly, if a company's retention policy and practice is to permanently retain in the database the ESI that is relevant to the claims and defenses in the case, preservation in place may be an acceptable way to meet the preservation obligation.

-Preserving database information may be more complicated when it is stored in a system that purges database records and information on a routine basis.
+On the other hand, preserving database information may be more complicated when it is stored in a system that purges database records and information on a routine basis.
 Just as some email servers may retain messages for short periods of time before automatically deleting them, some transactional databases also remove records after their information has become dated or is no longer required for ongoing operations.
-One approach taken to preserve such transactional information is to retain backup tapes for the systems that capture and process the transactions, including daily differential backups, weekly full backups and month-end tapes.
+One approach taken to preserve such transactional information is to retain archival or disaster recovery media for the systems that capture and process the transactions.
 Unfortunately, this broad preservation approach includes not only potentially relevant data, but also all of the data on the system.
-In addition, storing historical data in this format can strain IT resources and disrupt business operations, as well as lead to substantial downstream costs when the database must be recreated as part of the process of restoring information from these backup tapes.
+In addition, storing historical data in this format can strain IT resources